“Actually, my artistic knowledge is so tiny it could fit into the brain of an art critic”

 -

-mei '22These Birds of Temptation – intercalations 6
+dec '22These Birds of Temptation – intercalations 6

 Our text Speechless: Some Notes About Birds, in this beautiful 436 pages thick book.
 Order here.
 Edited by Anna-Sophie Springer & Etienne Turpin, published by K.Verlag and HKW